Valerio de la Cruz: Military command

-Charitable Acts
+Charity

 During his time in the Jilotepec region, de la Cruz undertook many charitable acts.
 In 1565, thanks to the work of de la Cruz, the construction of the open chapel in Jilotepec (Nuestra Señora de la Limpia Concepción) began.
 Its use was intended primarily for the local indigenous population.
 It measured 47 x 27 meters and was one of the largest open chapels of its time.

 He is credited with the construction of the first churches in Jilotepec (La Parroquia de San Pedro y San Pablo), Tula (La Catedral de San José), and Huichapan (Parroquia de San Mateo Apóstol).
 He constructed the Cruz del Doendó and reconstructed Jilotepec's Atrial Cross in front of the Church of Saint Peter and Saint Paul, two of Jilotepec's iconic stone crosses.

 In 1569 he began construction on multiple bridges in the region, notably in Jilotepec and Tula, to facilitate traffic on the Camino Real.